Nkcemeka/MalariaResearchProject/README.md

    By using GANS and diffusion models, we aim to generate synthetic images and see if they can play a useful role in developing efficient and effective malaria detectors.
 3. Although the option of sparse training images might be solved using Data Augmentation, we use two models: a CNN model created from scrach and the popular pre-trained VGG19 to learn to differentiate malaria-infected images from uninfected ones.
+The models would be trained on synthetic images and evaluated on real-world images.